A Maryland business executive wanted to buy the Baltimore Sun. Now he may try to buy the rest of Tribune’s newspapers.

 Alden has long disputed its reputation for media cost-cutting, arguing that it is one of the few players willing to buy newspapers at a difficult period in the industry.

-“That’s really traditionally how hedge funds have operated, for better or worse: when hardly anybody else wants to buy stock, they see an opportunity,” said Poynter media business analyst Rick Edmonds.
+“That’s really traditionally how hedge funds have operated, for better or worse: When hardly anybody else wants to buy stock, they see an opportunity,” said Poynter media business analyst Rick Edmonds.
 News of Alden’s deal with Bainum hitting a snag didn’t surprise him.
 “They are hard bargainers,” he said.

 The closely watched acquisition is seen as one of the last stands of the local newspaper industry, which has been gutted by decades of cost-cutting and has been further decimated by the advertising fallout during the coronavirus pandemic.

-Freeman’s hedge fund, through its MediaNews Group newspaper chain, is one of the largest newspaper operators in the country, and its deal with Tribune would make it an even bigger one by adding the Chicago Tribune, the Hartford Courant, the Orlando Sentinel among other newspapers to its portfolio.
+Freeman’s hedge fund, through its MediaNews Group newspaper chain, is one of the largest newspaper operators in the country, and its deal with Tribune would make it an even bigger one by adding the Chicago Tribune, the Hartford Courant, the Orlando Sentinel, among other newspapers to its portfolio.

 Bainum is the chairman of Maryland-based Choice Hotels International, and his vision for a bid for Tribune involves lining up other investors who would seek to transfer individual Tribune newspapers to local owners.